SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/minimum-number-of-owners.md

 ## Policy Vulnerability E-mail

-**Syskit Point sends an e-mail to existing owners** when there are Microsoft Teams or Microsoft 365 Groups that have less than the minimum number of owners assigned, as defined in the policy settings.
+**Syskit Point sends an e-mail to existing owners** when there are Microsoft Teams or Microsoft 365 Groups with less than the minimum number of owners assigned, as defined in the policy settings.
 The e-mail includes a list of all workspaces where the policy vulnerability was detected.

 You can find the following information in the e-mail: